Synthetixio/SIPs/SIPS/sip-keeper-system.md

 ### Actions

 1. FreezeSynths for Inverse Synths
-2. Settle fee reclamation for synth exchanges
+2. Settle fee reclamation for Synth exchanges
+3. Resolving Binary option markets
-3. Requesting / paying the next price update from Chainlink oracles 4.
+4. Requesting the next price update from Chainlink Oracles
+5. Executing / clearing virtual Synth tokens

 ### Keeper Incentives

-In order to incentivise keepers to call these functions
+Keepers would be able to consume emitted events and different technologies off-chain to check which keeper functions can be processed and manage the system efficiently.

 The keeper contract would be able to allocate an amount of SNX / token rewards cap for each action to prevent abuse of the incentives.

+Rewards paid in SNX will utilise the `exchangeRates` contract to get the USD value of SNX and the rewards paid will be based in USD value.
+This will ensure that a fair amount of SNX reward is given to keepers to compensate them.

+If it is observed that the USD rewards allocated is sufficient / insufficient to have keeper actions completed within a specific time frame, then it would be possible to update the USD rewards to ensure actions are completed.
+There is an expectation that if the reward is more than the gas cost + running costs of completing the action, then in an efficient market keepers would continue performing the actions.

 ### Settlement of Exchange Entries